SAS Data Transformation: Using Log Transformation in SAS

 Syntax for SAS LOG Function

-Second, it must be a positive numeric constant, variable or expression.
-In this case, we are using a numeric constant.
+Second, the argument must be a positive numeric constant, variable or expression.
+In this example below, we are specifying a numeric constant.

 Finally, an example where we use a numeric variable as the argument.
 In this scenario, we are taking a log of peoples weight.
 Weight is the numeric variable and our argument.